diezcami/diezcami.github.io/about.markdown

 ---
 layout: page
-title: Resume
+title: About
-permalink: /resume/
+permalink: /about/
 notitle: true
 ---
 # About
 Hi, I'm Cami!
 I'm a 22y/o individual who's adjusting to life after college and loving every minute of it.
 I enjoy cooking, reading, and hanging out with my friends.
 On a good day, you'll probably find me sitting in a cafe with my laptop and a cup of milk tea.
+I made this site to share my thoughts on programming and life in general.

 # Skills
 I recently graduated from one of the top universities in the Philippines as a distinguished student leader with high academic honors.
 From a young age, I have been exposed to business operations and management strategies used in my family's business, giving me a strong background in business administrative processes.
 I am a highly competitive individual with a keen eye for detail who loves taking on challenges alongside other people.